radicaladi/radicaladi/README.md

 # How's it going? &nbsp; <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40"><img alt="smiley" width="40em" src="https://i.imgur.com/q2UfNOW.png"/>

 I'm Adrian!
-A Veteran, Business Student, developer in training and all-around self-improvement enthusiast.
-Recently transitioned into Software Development, as an abstract thinker and creative problem-solver, whether front-end or back-end, I look forward to completing the challenge.
+A Veteran and Full Stack Developer with a passion for the beauty of simplicity and honest self-expression.
+As an abstract thinker and creative problem-solver, I look forward to completing the challenge end-to-end.

+This is a gallery of the code I write from novice to adept.

-🌱&nbsp; I'm learning Java and databases while honing my front end skills<br>
+🌱&nbsp; I'm learning Spring Framework while honing my knowledge base<br>
 🎓&nbsp; Currently a spirited pupil at [Codeup](https://codeup.com)<br>
-✨&nbsp; <em>Fun fact</em>: My handle is a nod to my childhood inspiration to learn code: Edward Wong Hau Pepelu Tivruski IV<br>
+✨&nbsp; <em>Fun fact</em>: My handle is a nod to my childhood inspiration to learn code: [Edward Wong Hau Pepelu Tivruski IV](https://cowboybebop.fandom.com/wiki/Edward)<br>

 ## Some of my Github stats